 Report Highlights.
-The average law school graduate owes $180,000 in student loan debt.
-Meanwhile, law school enrollment is on a decline from its peak in 2010.
+The average law school graduate owes $130,000 in student loan debt.

 - 71% of law school students graduate in debt.

-- $158,610 is the average amount borrowed to attend one of the top 10 law schools.
+- $92,267 is the average amount borrowed to attend one of the top 10 law schools in terms of salary-to-debt ratio.

-- Fewer than 1-in-4 new law school graduates say their legal education was worth the financial cost.
+- 47% of new law school graduates say their legal education was worth the financial cost.

 Related reports include Average Cost of College | Student Loan Debt Statistics | Average Time to Repay Student Loans | Student Loan Default Rate | Student Loan Forgiveness Statistics | Student Loan Refinancing